 4. Keep the dog a total secret.
 Do not even drop hints or tell anyone if your goal is to surprise the receiver.
 You need a big box to make the dog a Christmas present.
 Make sure that the puppy can fit inside the box.

 It is recommended that you have a blanket or soft coverings in the box so the puppy will be comfortable.
 Get the lid of the box in whichever you want, as long as it is not see-through.
 Poke holes on the top so that the puppy does not suffocate.

 You can also poke holes in the sides.
 The canine needs to breathe.
 Do not use wrapping paper anymore because this limits the amount of breathing for the puppy.
 Use a bow tie or red ribbon instead.

 Hand it to the recipient and ask them to open it.
-See the joy in his or her face as well as the excitement of the puppy the very minute that new master and new pet meet.
+See the joy in his or her face as well as the excitement of the Christmas Puppy the very minute that new master and new pet meet.
 See how the dog licks its owners face and wag its tail.
-Christmas is all about giving and you sure have done your part.
+Christmas Puppy is all about giving and you sure have done your part.